bgri/m100LE/README.md

 (<sup>&dagger;</sup> marks models not yet tested on actual hardware.)
 </details></ul>
 It is written in the unit's on-board BASIC, a subset of [Microsoft BASIC](https://en.wikipedia.org/wiki/Microsoft_BASIC) included with the device.

-As far as possible, we have attempted to remain faithful to the original game and gameplay.

 WORDLE'S instructions are very simple: